KennethFam/Producer-Consumer/README.md

 # Producer-Consumer

-This program can be a producer or consumer.
+This program can be a producer or consumer and will run forever unless a SIGINT is sent to the process.
 The program uses semaphores to protect critical sections.
 Here are a few command-line arguments that can be passed when running the program:

 -c or -p (one required, not both): makes the process act like a consumer or producer respectively -s or -u (one required, not both): chooses shared memory or Unix sockets respectively as a form of interprocess communication